 PGY 2 Year

-The second year of training (PGY2) offers a rich and diverse exposure to psychiatric illness and treatment through rotations in inpatient, outpatient, emergency, and consultation liaison psychiatry.
+The second year of training (PGY2) offers a rich and diverse exposure to psychiatric illness and treatment through rotations in inpatient, forensics, addictions, emergency, and consultation liaison psychiatry.
 Inpatient rotations include one month on the community service at NYSPI, two months on an inpatient general adult psychiatric service at NYP, two months in the Comprehensive Psychiatric Emergency Program (CPEP) working as part of a team evaluating patients in a busy urban adult psychiatric emergency room and two months on the Consultation Liaison Psychiatry service at New York Presbyterian Hospital.
 Additionally, PGY2 residents spend an additional month working in the child CPEP and Consultation service.
-During the year, PGY2 residents share night team responsibilities and weekend call admitting and covering the inpatient services of NYP and NYSPI, and working as a team with the PGY3’s.
+For their outpatient experience, PGY2 residents spend two months working in a carceral psychiatry setting and in addictions clinics.
+During the year, PGY2 residents share night team responsibilities and weekend call admitting and covering the inpatient services of NYP and NYSPI, and working as a team with the PGY3’s, who cover the emergency room.
 As in the first year of training, PGY2 residents receive substantial faculty supervision in psychotherapy and psychopharmacology in each clinical setting.

 Call Responsibilities for PGY2s

-During the year, PGY2 residents share night call responsibilities and weekend call admitting and covering the inpatient psychiatric services of New York Presbyterian and New York State Psychiatric Institute.
+During the year, PGY2 residents share night call responsibilities and weekend call admitting and covering the inpatient psychiatric services of the New York State Psychiatric Institute.
 They work as a night and weekend call team with the PGY3 residents.

 Washington Heights Community Service Inpatient Unit (PI - 5South)

-PGY2 residents rotate for two months on the Columbia Inpatient Psychiatry Service at Milstein Hospital of New York Presbyterian, a 24-bed inpatient unit located on 9 Garden North.
+PGY2 residents rotate for two months on the Columbia Inpatient Psychiatry Service at a 24-bed inpatient unit.
 It is a general inpatient unit with particular expertise in the treatment of affective and psychotic disorders, dual diagnosis, and complex medical/psychiatric problems.
 As the primary referral unit for the medical center, patients often present with complicated diagnostic and treatment dilemmas.
 During the rotation, each resident is paired with an attending psychiatrist and works closely with PGY4s doing senior electives, psychology interns, and Columbia third and fourth-year medical students.
-Residents learn to work in a managed care setting (average length of stay about 14 days) and develop expertise in complex psychopharmacology, geriatric psychiatry, individual and group psychotherapy for affective illness and addiction, cognitive behavioral therapy for depressive and anxiety disorders, individual and family psychotherapy and electroconvulsive therapy.
+Residents learn to work in a managed care setting (average length of stay about 14 days) and develop expertise in complex psychopharmacology, geriatric psychiatry, individual and group psychotherapy for affective illness and addiction, cognitive behavioral therapy for depressive and anxiety disorders, individual and family psychotherapy, and electroconvulsive therapy.

 Adult Consultation - Liaison Service